vesuvius-sys/TWK3R/README.md

 This repository is the **only** official source for TWK3R.
 No third-party sites, stores, mirrors, or bundled installers are authorized — if you got it elsewhere, don't trust it.

-Any future distribution channel will be announced clearly at the top of this README, never silently.

-**If no such notice is present, this repository is the sole legitimate source.**
+Any future distribution channel will be announced at the top of this README, never silently.
+If no such notice is present, this repository is the sole legitimate source.

 ---

 ## License

-MIT
+All rights reserved.
+TWK3R is closed-source software distributed under a custom [EULA](./TWK3R_EULA_v2.md) — not an open-source license.
+You may run it; you may not redistribute, modify, or reverse-engineer it.
+See the EULA for full terms.